kessenma/rozenite/packages/performance-monitor-plugin/README.md

 ### Using Performance API

-The plugin works with React Native's Performance API.
+The plugin is based on the `react-native-performance` library and works with React Native's Performance API.
+Any marks, measures, or metrics you emit using the `react-native-performance` library will automatically appear in the DevTools interface.
 You can add custom performance marks and measures:

 ```typescript
 import performance from 'react-native-performance';